-Compared to other gold bullion coins, mintage of the Royal Mint Lunar coins is quite limited and has even declined in 2016.
+Compared with other gold bullion coins, mintage of the Royal Mint Lunar coins is quite limited and has gone down substantially after the inaugural release.
 The 1 oz denomination is by far the most common.
-1/4 oz Lunar coins were only minted in 2015 and 5 oz and 1 kg coins are only minted as proof coins.
+The bullion version of the 1/4 oz Lunar coins was only minted in 2015 and 5 oz and 1 kg coins are only minted as proof coins.
+Mintage of the brilliant uncirculated 1/10 oz gold coin ended in 2019.
+Brilliant uncirculated 1 oz coins were last minted in 2020.
+For the Year of the Tiger 2022, the Royal Mint produced one single 8 kilo gold proof coin which might be the world's first gold coin of such an unusual denomination.

 The frequent appearance of the number 8 in the annual mintage numbers is not a coincidence.
 In China, the number 8 represents prosperity.